ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 -   A work or school account with the Owner role in the Azure subscription and permissions to create service principals in the Azure Active Directory (Azure AD) tenant associated with the Azure subscription

--   A SAP-user (S-user) account with access to SAP software downloads
+-   An SAP-user (S-user) account with access to SAP software downloads

 -   A lab computer with: